Retire by stateFigures verified May 31, 2026

 High elevation and dry air take adjustment

-Santa Fe sits around 7,000 feet and many towns are above 4,000 feet, so the thin, dry air can affect breathing, hydration, and sleep at first.
-People with heart or lung conditions sometimes check with a doctor before moving to higher elevations, since altitude can trigger symptoms in some people.
+Santa Fe sits around 7,000 feet, and many towns are above 4,000 feet.
+The thin, dry air can throw off your breathing, hydration, and sleep at first.
+If you have a heart or lung condition, it is worth asking a doctor before you move higher, since altitude can set off symptoms in some people.

 MedlinePlus (U.S. National Library of Medicine)